HRF05/PolymarketPlayerAnalysis/README.md

-Prerequisites:
+Prerequisites:\
--To compile this C++17 compatible compiler is needed -Cmake is needed
+-To compile this C++17 compatible compiler is needed\
+-Cmake is needed\
--To build run: cmake -S . -B build
+-To build run: cmake -S . -B build\
--To compile run: cmake --build build --config Release -The exe will be located in either the build directory or build\Release
+-To compile run: cmake --build build --config Release\
+-The exe will be located in either the build directory or build\Release\

-Overview
 This project is a C++ pipeline designed to analyze decentralized prediction market data from Polymarket.
 It reconstructs market order books, evaluates the historical profitability of market participants, and generates an alternative probability model, using a simple demo strategy of creating some negative weight proportional to the difference in opinion of unprofitable market participants and market odds.

 Core Concepts: